Saurolophus vs. Parasaurolophus: What Are The Differences?

 The greatest series of differences between the Saurolophus and Parasaurolophus lies in their morphology.
 On the surface, both creatures were remarkably similar.
 After all, they were both hadrosaurid dinosaurs that were bipedal as well as quadrupedal.

-These dinosaurs both had a pair of smaller, thinner forelegs that they could use to walk on or to prop them up while they ate vegetation.
+These dinosaurs both had a pair of smaller, thinner forelegs that they could use to walk on or prop themselves up while they ate vegetation.
 Also, both dinosaurs had crests that they probably used to make sounds to communicate with the rest of their herd.

 Saurolophus had a crest that extended from the back of its head and had a rounded triangular shape.
 However, Parasaurolophus had a crest that curved toward the back of its head and extended far past the end of the skull.